DenTech-magic/Data-Visualization/README.md

 ## 📊 Visual Execution Results

-Running the script automatically saves a high-resolution picture file.
-On your GitHub repository front page, the chart result displays as shown below:
+Running the script automatically saves a high-resolution picture file as shown below:

 ---